Benefits of Exterior Timber Cladding

-Timber offers designers a unique combination of aesthetic, environmental and practical advantages.
+Timber offers designers a unique combination of practical, environmental and aesthetic advantages.

 Environmental advantages include: